gherkin-lint/gherkin-lint/README.md

 If you are using a file with a different name or a file in a different folder, you will need to specify the `-c` or `--config` option and pass in the relative path to your configuration file.
 Eg: `gherkin-lint -c path/to/configuration/file.extention`

-You can find an example configuration file, that turns on all of the rules in test-data/.gherkin-lintrc
+You can find an example configuration file, that turns on all of the rules in the root of this repo (.gherkin-lintrc).

 ## Ignoring Files
 There are 2 ways you can specify files that the linter should ignore: